-- 7.5.1 As a rule, a certain number of Athletes, may be selected to undergo a blood control.
-Blood controls will be conducted in selected competitions or whenever decided by the FIAS Medical Committee and/or FIAS Anti-Doping Administrator.
-Blood controls are taken mainly during out of competition testing based on information available and availability of Laboratory. - 7.5.2 All blood Samples shall only be taken by qualified personnel (Blood Collection Officers) appointed by the FIAS or other DCO.
+7.5.1 As a rule, a certain number of Athletes, may be selected to undergo a blood control.
+Blood controls will be conducted in selected competitions or whenever decided by the FIAS Medical and Anti-Doping Commission and/or FIAS Anti-Doping Coordinator.

+7.5.2 All blood Samples shall only be taken by qualified personnel (Blood Collection Officer) appointed by the FIAS or other DCO.
 Sample Collection Personnel shall not be Minors and Blood Collection Officers shall have adequate qualifications and practical skills required to perform blood collection from a vein.
 Sample Collection Personnel that have an interest in the outcome of the collection or Testing of a Sample from an Athlete who might provide a Sample at a session must not be appointed to that Sample Collection Session.

 This goes, in particular, if they are involved in the planning of the sport for which Testing is being conducted, or are related to, or involved in the personal affairs of, any Athlete who might provide a Sample at that session.
 Blood Collection Officers shall be adequately trained in a program, which as a minimum shall include studies of all relevant requirements of the testing process and familiarization with relevant standard precautions in healthcare settings.
 Thereafter they shall be accredited by the FIAS for a maximum of two years with the possibility of re-accreditation after having completed a training program within the year prior to re-accreditation.
-Only such Blood Collection Officers accredited by the NADO or Private Service Provider shall be authorised to conduct Sample collection activities on behalf of the FIAS. - 7.5.3 Any Athlete may be selected for blood control at any time.
-WADA is authorised to selection as agreed upon with the FIAS. - 7.5.4 The selected Athletes will be informed by the officials mentioned above and must sign a document of acknowledgement, which includes the time of Sample collection.
+Only such Blood Collection Officers accredited by the NADO or Private Service Provider shall be authorised to conduct Sample collection activities on behalf of the FIAS.

+7.5.3 Any Athlete may be selected for blood control at any time.

+7.5.4 The selected Athletes will be informed by the officials mentioned above and must sign a document of acknowledgement, which includes the time of Sample collection.